 Balanced trainers define themselves (and I try to keep this objective) as using all four quadrants in operant learning.
-I will not go into the details but what distinguishes them from force free trainers like me is that they will use tools such as check, prong and shock collars or (positive) punishment such as yelling, jerking, hitting as they see fit.
-Most ‘balanced’ trainer will use (positive) reinforcement such as praise, interaction, treats as well.
+I will not go into the details but what distinguishes them from force free trainers like me, is that they will use tools such as check, prong and shock collars; or (positive) punishment such as yelling, jerking, hitting as they see fit.
+Most ‘balanced’ trainers will use (positive) reinforcement such as praise, interaction, treats as well.
 They will also say that the four options are all suitable for training, depending on the situation.
 To be fair, most will try to use positive punishment as little as possible.

+Positive trainers like me use a lot of management tools such as confinement areas, careful supervision, management and a lot of reinforcement based training.
+I will also break it down into small steps so the dog has every chance to succeed.
 And yes sometimes we get it wrong and the dog does the wrong thing.
 We are all just humans.
-In these instances we use ‘interrupt’ calmly with their name, ‘redirect’ meaning ask for an acceptable alternative behaviour and ‘reward’.
+In these instances we use; ‘interrupt’ calmly with their name, ‘redirect’ meaning ask for an acceptable alternative behaviour and ‘reward’.
 Be careful, if you have to use this too often you are just training a behaviour chain.
-This means you teach the dog to first, jump up then sit to get a treat.
-This also means you are reactive (sorry the pun) and not pro active.
+This means you teach the dog to first jump up then sit to get a treat.
+This also means you are being reactive (sorry the pun) and not proactive.

-But the real give away about ‘balanced’ trainers is the language they use and the vitriol against positive trainers; calling the positive trainers a cult, extremists and more, just to mention the ones that can be used in a professional context.
+But the real give away about ‘balanced’ trainers is the language they use and the vitriol against positive trainers; calling the positive trainers a cult, extremists and more – just to mention the ones that can be used in a professional context.

 I am very passionate about no PAIN, no FORCE, no FEAR but I am not slandering, intimidating or swearing when discussing the ‘balanced’ approach.
 I am trying to understand and reason within socially accepted norms.
+It is 2016!